davidsantiago/clojure-csv/README.md

 Obtaining
 ---------
-If you are using Leiningen, you can simply add
+If you are using Cake, you can simply add

-[clojure-csv/clojure-csv "1.2.2"]
+[clojure-csv/clojure-csv "1.2.3"]

 to your project.clj and download it from Clojars with